taskcluster/taskcluster-docs/learn/create-task/index.md

 <div data-render-schema="http://schemas.taskcluster.net/queue/v1/task-status-response.json"></div>

-In the following example we use the `queue.status(taskId)` API end-point to fetch status for the task created earlier.
+In the following example we use the `queue.status(taskId)` API endpoint to fetch status for the task created earlier.
 Recall that we stored the `taskId` in `global.taskId`, so it should be present here unless you refreshed the browser window.
 Notice that inspecting a task doesn't require any credentials, you just need the `taskId`.
-We generally allow users to inspect meta-data without any credentials, this allows you to easily create custom dashboards and other useful tools.
+We generally allow users to inspect metadata without any credentials, which lets you easily create custom dashboards and other useful tools.

 <pre data-plugin="interactive-example">